About Me

 equipment, large trucks, race cars, motorcycles, 4x4s, and airplanes.

-My day job is as a Diagnostic Specialist/Shop Forman at a major Toyota dealership
+at a major Toyota dealership

 in Los Angeles.

-In all that time though, there were three things I always had hoped to do
+In all that time though, there were three things I had always hoped to do

 some day, and they were; fly airplanes, scuba dive ( from watching Sea